Jack the Ripper: Letters

 The "From Hell" letter was received by George Lusk, leader of the Whitechapel Vigilance Committee, on 16 October 1888.
 The handwriting and style is unlike that of the "Dear Boss" letter and "Saucy Jacky" postcard.
 The letter came with a small box in which Lusk discovered half of a human kidney, preserved in "spirits of wine" (ethanol).
 Eddowes's left kidney had been removed by the killer.
 The writer claimed that he "fried and ate" the missing kidney half.
 There is disagreement over the kidney; some contend that it belonged to Eddowes, while others argue that it was a macabre practical joke.
-The kidney was examined by Dr Thomas Openshaw of the London Hospital, who determined that it was human and from the left side, but (contrary to false newspaper reports) he could not determine any other biological characteristics.
+The kidney was examined by Thomas Openshaw of the London Hospital, who determined that it was human and from the left side, but (contrary to false newspaper reports) he could not determine any other biological characteristics.
 Openshaw subsequently also received a letter signed "Jack the Ripper".

 Scotland Yard published facsimiles of the "Dear Boss" letter and the postcard on 3 October, in the ultimately vain hope that a member of the public would recognise the handwriting.
 Charles Warren explained in a letter to Godfrey Lushington, Permanent Under-Secretary of State for the Home Department: "I think the whole thing a hoax but of course we are bound to try & ascertain the writer in any case."
 On 7 October 1888, George R. Sims in the Sunday newspaper Referee implied scathingly that the letter was written by a journalist "to hurl the circulation of a newspaper sky high".
 Police officials later claimed to have identified a specific journalist as the author of both the "Dear Boss" letter and the postcard.
 The journalist was identified as Tom Bullen in a letter from Chief Inspector John Littlechild to George R. Sims dated 23 September 1913.
 A journalist named Fred Best reportedly confessed in 1931 that he and a colleague at The Star had written the letters signed "Jack the Ripper" to heighten interest in the murders and "keep the business alive".